ananmay-suri/sysen5260-2023-tdd-5lang/README.md

 We have found that although these five types of programming languages are comprehensive, covering dynamic/static typing and compiled/interpreted languages, there is no functional programming language included.
 Therefore, we have added a functional programming language, Haskell.

-The respective questions and answers for each language can be found in the README.md file of their corresponding branch.
-For example, the README.md file for Java can be found in the "java" folder of the java branch, and the same applies to other branches.
+The answers and corresponding questions for each programming language can be accessed through their respective branches' README.md files.
+For instance, the README.md file for the Java branch can be located in the "java" directory of the Java branch, and the same principle applies to other branches.
+Additionally, the answers can also be found in the README.md files of each language's directory within the master branch.